open/close all folders

 - Daddy's Girl: Subverted- she and Lester used to be close, but at the start of the film they barely speak and Jane resents him for his obvious crush on Angela.
 She even says to Ricky, "It would be nice if I was anywhere near as important to him as she is."

-- Deadpan Snarker: She is Lester's daughter.
+- Deadpan Snarker: She is Lester's daughter and finds plenty to mock, with both parents.

 - Defrosting Ice Queen: Towards Ricky, but not to her father.